Town Centre Conservation Area

 Conservation Area Management Plan

-1.5 The Management Plan cannot make mention of every building, feature or space within the Conservation Area.
+1.4 The Conservation Area Management Plan is intended to ensure that the character and appearance of the Town Centre Conservation Area is preserved and enhanced, and will assist in managing change by paying due regard to the area's special interest.
+The Manangement Plan cannot make mention of every building, feature or space within the Conservation Area.
 Omission of any feature does not imply that it is not of any interest.

 2. Town Centre Conservation Area

 2.1 The Talbot Square Conservation Area was renamed and extended in 2005 following a Conservation Area Appraisal and Conservation Area Management Plan being produced by Paul Butler Associates in 2004 in preparation for the Townscape Heritage Initiative (THI), which offered grants to owners of historic buildings in conservation areas for repair and restoration of lost features.

 2.2 The extended boundary included Clifton Street, Abingdon Street, Church Street and Cedar Square, but key buildings such as the Winter Gardens, Grand Theatre and the Central Library were deliberately excluded on the premise that they would impose an unreasonable financial burden on the relatively limited funding available for the initiative.